How decluttering can help your mental and physical health

 Do you still have your ex’s sweatshirt lying around?
 Clutter can be emotionally charged, especially if it’s linked to someone or something from the past.
 Decluttering allows you to finally let go of the past, and move on with your life.

 How many minutes in the morning do you spend searching for your car keys?
 Or shoes?
 Clutter can cause you to be late to work.
 Once you declutter and organize all your belongings, you’ll notice it’s so much easier and faster getting ready in the morning.

 Clutter can serve as a reminder of things you’ve failed to do.
 Remember that yoga mat you never use?
 Or those pants that are too small?
 These objects can cause us to feel guilty about what we perceive as being failures.
 Instead, declutter and keep only items that inspire you.
 This will help you achieve your goals.

-Many people want to declutter their homes or apartment, but they feel intimidated by the process.
-Remember to start small -- take 15-to-30 minutes each day to go through a few drawers or boxes.
-Work your way through each room little-by-little until your entire living space is decluttered.
+Many people want to declutter their home or apartment, but they feel intimidated by the process.
+Remember to start small — take 15-to-30 minutes each day to go through a few drawers or boxes.
+Work your way through each room little by little until your entire living space is decluttered.
 Decide what can be donated and what you should toss.
-Once you finally declutter and organize everything, you'll feel like a million bucks guaranteed.
+Once you finally declutter and organize everything, you’ll feel like a million bucks guaranteed.

 - “8 Serious Reasons You Need to Declutter, Once and for All,” Good Housekeeping, January 5, 2016.

 - “6 Benefits of Decluttering Your Life, According to Science,” Bustle, January 19, 2016.

 - “Why Clutter Is Killing Your Focus (and How to Fix It),” NBC News, June 22, 2017.